scullinan/Polly/README.md

          .Handle<DivideByZeroException>()
          .CircuitBreaker(2, TimeSpan.FromMinutes(1)))

-// Retry 3 times, with exponential backoff, for an HttpException with a 503 HttpStatusCode (ServiceUnavaiable).
+// Retry 3 times, with exponential backoff, for an HttpException with a 503 HttpStatusCode.
-// Use a separate CircuitBreaker policy for TimeoutExceptions as retrying is not a good idea in this scenario.
+// Use a separate CircuitBreaker policy for TimeoutExceptions as retrying may not be a
+// good idea in that scenario.
 Policy
     .First(
         Policy